 If your driver’s license has been revoked or suspended, John M. Quinn & Associates, Ltd. can help.
-In Illinois, drivers who have had their driving privileges revoked or suspended can obtain a Restricted Driving Permit.
-If losing your license results in you suffering hardship then you should apply for a restricted driving permit (RDP).
+In Illinois, drivers who have had their driving privileges revoked or suspended can obtain a Restricted Driving Permit (if applicable).
+If losing your license results in you suffering hardship then you can apply for a restricted driving permit (RDP).

 The process of obtaining an Illinois hardship driver’s license requires a few steps.
 You must be over the age of 18 and will be required to attend a hearing where you must demonstrate your eligibility and argue your case.

 Furthermore, you must prove that the suspension or revocation of your license constitutes a hardship.
 Examples include proof from your place of employment stating that you require your vehicle to do your job or proof that you need your vehicle as transportation to your place of employment and you have no other methods of transportation.

 Lastly, if you need an Illinois hardship driver’s license to attend classes at an accredited college or university, one may be granted to you.

 In addition, you may be required to bring evidence of your participation in some form of alcohol rehabilitative activity, such as counseling or group meetings.
 Alcohol or drug evaluations may also be required when applying for an IL hardship license.